top of page

 I'm having an episode, I know this, and a manic one at that, an anxious one, the worst one in a terrible series, like on one of them awful sitcoms (THE WORLDS WORST BOY), where everything dissolves into cringe and yet the laugh track goes on regardless.
 Although I guess it’s better than the Big Empty.
 Or the Grief Mountain.
 Shit, that motherfucker ain’t no laughing matter.
 I still don’t know how high it is and there ain’t no one offering to climb it with me.

-Overhead, a red-tailed hawk cries once, sharp and alone, but then falls silent.
+Overhead, a red-tailed hawk cries once, sharp and lonely, but then falls silent.
 I’m almost there now, fighting through the trees that grab and snatch, kicking up a stomp past the high-voltage substation, past the fleabag motel, my eyes gone narrow on the field where it happened, my brain flooding with memories.
 Soft flesh meeting frozen soil.
 The biting stink of gas.
 The whisper of broken wings overhead.

 The sorry patch of dirt where my mom died.

-Sight of it freezes me solid, ‘cause there ain’t no way to view this cursed patch of ground without feelin’ bitter inside, the memory of that night like a demon’s fist squeezing my insides till I can’t hardly breathe for the choking of it.
+Sight of it freezes me solid, ‘cause there ain’t no way to view this cursed patch of ground without feelin’ bitter inside, the memory of that night like the devils’s fist squeezing my insides till I can’t hardly breathe for the choking of it.
 So now I’m mad-face starin’ at the broke motel, with its gap-toothed porch and rotting shutters.
 The wild mess of ferns punching tough through the fence.

 Guess I’m tryna look at anythin’ other than the field where it happened.